ywnch/buskit/README.md

 ## Current Output

-1. Currently, we may use the `bus_data` function to fetch data of a specified route and direction at a given time window and then plot the time-space diagram with the `plot_tsd` function, both functions can be found in `fetchbus.py`.
+1. Currently, we may use the `stream_bus` function to fetch data of a specified route and direction at a given time window and then plot the time-space diagram with the `plot_tsd` function, both functions can be found in `busdata.py`.
 Below is a sample time-space diagram. (the x-axis is plot by recorded time instead, not time elapsed as shown here)

 ![Sample Time-space Diagram](figtab/TSD_v2.png)